 From 1966 to 1968, student-initiated seminars were offered in an experimental college, founded under the leadership of Daniel Altman '67.
 In the early 1970s, the Woodrow Wilson 'Knight' School provided training in such areas as auto mechanics, bartending, drawing, music theory, baking, foreign languages, bicycle repair and maintenance, and bridge.

-Masters-in-residence have greatly contributed to Wilson's success since its inception: James Ward Smith, Professor of Philosophy; Julian Jaynes, Lecturer in Psychology; John V. Fleming, Professor of English; Henry N. Drewry, Lecturer in History; Norman Itzkowitz, Professor of Near Eastern Studies; Miguel Centeno, Professor of Sociology; Marguerite Browning, Associate Professor of Linguistics; and Eduardo Cadava, Professor of English.
+Masters-in-residence have greatly contributed to Wilson's success since its inception: James Ward Smith, Professor of Philosophy; Julian Jaynes, Lecturer in Psychology; John V. Fleming, Professor of English; Henry N. Drewry, Lecturer in History; Norman Itzkowitz, Professor of Near Eastern Studies; Miguel Centeno, Professor of Sociology; Marguerite Browning, Associate Professor of Linguistics; Eduardo Cadava, Professor of English, and AnneMarie Luijendijk, Professor of Religion.
 The masters of the residential colleges at Princeton University changed the title to ‘head of college’ in October, 2015.
 "The former 'masters' of our six residential colleges have long been in conversation with the Office of the Dean of the College about their anachronistic, historically vexed titles," Dean of the College Jill Dolan said: "We believe that calling them 'head of the college' better captures the spirit of their work and their contributions to campus residential life."